barney29/kifiya-ai-program/week_0/task-01/README.md

 #Guid to the file structure

 **data/**
-All the datasets are in this folder necessary to run the program **notebooks**
+All the datasets are in this folder necessary to run the program\n

+**notebooks**

-All the jupyter notebooks Analysis is in this folder **src**
+All the jupyter notebooks Analysis is in this folder\n

+**src**
 The helper DataFrameWrapper is located on this particular place